angelomorgado/CARLA-Ultimate-Template/env/README.md

       - `"carla-rl-gym_{cont/disc}_{situation}-{situation2}"` <- for a specific situation(s) (It can contain 1 or more situations)

 - reset(): Resets the environment to the initial state and returns the initial observation.
 Returns the observation space and the scenario dictionary (info).

+## Training

+To train the weather is random for testing it uses the specified in the scenarios JSON file.